MonsAltus/Employee-Tracker/README.md

 ![license-badge](https://shields.io/github/license/MonsAltus/Employee-Tracker)

 ## Description:
-This application allows users to manage a MySQL database of employee data, including assigning or viewing their roles and departments.
+This application is a Content Managment System for a MySQL database of employee data.
+Employtee data can be added or viewed, including their roles, departments, and salary.

 ## Table of Contents:
 [User Story](#User-Story)<br>